-In this chapter of our adventure we’re travelling back to the old world and the 13 regions of Germany.
+This month we’re travelling from China back to the old world to explore top producing wine regions of the world in Germany.
 The majority of Germany’s top regions are concentrated in the south along the Rhein.
 Moderate temperatures during the summer results in lower levels of alcohol in German wines.

 Germany produces numerous distinct wines which is largely due to the variety of soil type and grape varieties.
 We’re starting our journey about mid Germany on the eastern side close to the border with Poland.

 First we’ll visit the Saschen (or Saxony) wine region which has a history dating back to 1161.
 The Saxon Wine Route starts at Dresden and stretches northeast to Diesbar-Seusslitz which is where most of the wineries are.
 South of Dresden efforts are underway to restore some smaller vineyards which are planted on very steep, stone terraces.
 However, the terrain provides a labour intensive environment in which to produce wine.
 Soils in the Elbe River Valley include granite, feldspar and also some mica, quartz and sandstone.